umd-lhcb/rpi.burnin/README.md

 # rpi.burnin
-This library provides an interface from the Raspberry Pi 3 Model B v1.2 GPIO to burn-in related activities.
+This library provides an interface from the various Raspberry Pi models for burn-in related activities.

 ## Dependencies
-The following Python packages need to be installed:
+Install required packages with:
 ```
-RPi.GPIO
-hidapi
-black
+pip3 install --user -r ./requirements.txt
 ```

-`black` is used to format Python source code.

 ## Usage